Tag Archives: triangles

 What is a problem?
 A problem = a fact + a judgment.
 That is a simple formula that tells us something about the way the world works.
 Maths is full of formulas, and that can intimidate some people if they don’t understand them or can’t remember the right one to use.

-However, formulas should be our friends, as they help us to do sometimes complex calculations accurately and repeatably in a consistent and straightforward way.
+However, formulas should be our friends as they help us to do complex calculations accurately and repeatably in a consistent and straightforward way.
 The following is a list of the most useful ones I’ve come across while teaching Maths to a variety of students at a variety of ages and at a variety of stages in their education.

 Averages